 Its competitive advantage is its Orbucks rewards program.
-You can earn up to 4% for bookings and can even apply the Orbucks to prepaid hotel bookings.
-Most of the bookings you make on Orbitz also are flexible, although you may receive a travel credit instead of a refund.
+You can earn up to 4% for bookings and apply the Orbucks to prepaid hotel bookings.
+Most of the bookings on Orbitz are also flexible, although you may receive a travel credit instead of a refund.

 Orbitz generally receives excellent customer reviews, and Sitejabber honored it with a Customer’s Choice award in 2018.
 Customers like the ease of booking rooms through the app and the ability to receive credits or refunds for cancellations.

 Yet, some customers report receiving bad customer service.
 For example, some hotel rooms are not cancellable.
 So always read the fine print!